ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/jupyterhub_config.md

 ## Restart nginx and start JupyterHub, see if we can login

 Now we'll restart Nginx and start JupyterHub.
 Not that this time when we start JupyterHub we don't need to use the ```--no-ssl``` flag.
-This is because we have SSL running on nginx.
+This is because we have SSL running on Nginx.

 If it seems like Nginx isn't working, try ```$ sudo systemctl status nginx``` and see if nginx really started.
 If it didn't, try the command ```nginx -t```.
-This command prints out any error messages if nginx failed to start.
+This command prints out any error messages if Nginx failed to start.
 I had to trouble shoot Nginx many a lot before I got Nginx and JupyterHub working together.

 ```text
 $ sudo systemctl stop nginx